tvasuthevan123/AutoscalingTutorial/README.md

 # Pre-requisites

 1. Install minikube onto your computer [here](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download) and start a cluster by calling `minikube start`.
 You will also need **kubectl** installed.
+Optionally, you should install k9s to follow with the steps to monitor the cluster easier.

 2. Install rabbitmq onto your cluster by running the steps from [here](https://www.rabbitmq.com/kubernetes/operator/quickstart-operator#install-the-rabbitmq-cluster-operator)